Larnaca Synagogue

-Larnaca Synagogue, also known as "Cyprus Central Synagogue" is one of 5 synagogues in Cyprus.
-Located in Larnaca, it was inaugurated on 12 September 2005.
+The Larnaca Synagogue or Great Synagogue of Cyprus, also known as the Cyprus Central Synagogue, is a Hasidic Jewish congregation and synagogue, that is located at Apollodorou 4, in Larnaca, Cyprus.
+Designed in the Modernist style, the synagogue was completed in 2005.
+It is the largest and oldest of the five synagogues in Cyprus.
+The synagogue was inaugurated on 12 September 2003.

 Overview

 The synagogue is affiliated with the Orthodox denomination, but welcomes Jews from other denominations and visitors of all backgrounds.

-Until its opening, Cyprus was the only EU nation without a synagogue.
+Until its opening, Cyprus was the only EU nation without an active synagogue.
 Chief Rabbi of Israel Yona Metzger told a crowd at the inauguration ceremony, "This is a historic event for Cyprus.
 We are very happy Cyprus is open to all religions."
 Cypriot Education Minister Pefkios Georgiades said, "Cyprus is a state where all religions are tolerated and we welcome the Jewish synagogue."
 The ceremony included the inauguration of a Torah scroll and the laying of the cornerstone for a mikveh.
-There is also a Jewish cemetery.